Do you want to email a picture from your phone to your digital picture frame at home? And allow friends & family to do the same?

 It checks your Gmail account if you have any new emails.
 If there are new emails, it will verify if the subject line includes your secret hashtag like “#mypictures”.
 The hashtag can be anywhere in the subject line.

 Just tell your friends & family to send the photos with the highest resolution setting and to not resize them in the email program.
-That way you will have the best photo quality on your digital picture frame.
+That way, you will have the best photo quality in your digital picture frame.

-You can copy and paste the following code into a new Python file called get_images_from_emails.py.
-Or download it here.
+Copy and paste the following code into a new Python file called get_images_from_emails.py.

 #!/usr/bin/env python3 # read emails and detach attachment in attachments directory import email import getpass, imaplib import os import sys import time detach_dir = '.' if 'attachments' not in os.listdir(detach_dir): os.mkdir('attachments') userName = 'enter-your-gmail-account-name-here' passwd = 'enter-your-password-here' try: imapSession = imaplib.IMAP4_SSL('imap.gmail.com',993) typ, accountDetails = imapSession.login(userName, passwd) if typ != 'OK': print ('Not able to sign in!') raise Exception imapSession.select('Inbox') typ, data = imapSession.search(None, 'SUBJECT', '"#mypictures"') if typ != 'OK': print ('Error searching Inbox.') raise Exception # Iterating over all emails for msgId in data.split(): typ, messageParts = imapSession.fetch(msgId, '(RFC822)') if typ != 'OK': print ('Error fetching mail.') raise Exception emailBody = messageParts mail = email.message_from_bytes(emailBody) for part in mail.walk(): if part.get_content_maintype() == 'multipart': continue if part.get('Content-Disposition') is None: continue fileName = part.get_filename() if bool(fileName): filePath = os.path.join(detach_dir, 'attachments', fileName) if not os.path.isfile(filePath) : print (fileName) print (filePath) fp = open(filePath, 'wb') fp.write(part.get_payload(decode=True)) fp.close() #MOVING EMAILS TO PROCESSED PART BEGINS HERE imapSession.select(mailbox='inbox', readonly=False) resp, items = imapSession.search(None, 'All') email_ids = items.split() for email in email_ids: latest_email_id = email #move to processed result = imapSession.store(latest_email_id, '+X-GM-LABELS', 'Processed') if result == 'OK': #delete from inbox imapSession.store(latest_email_id, '+FLAGS', '\\Deleted') #END OF MOVING EMAILS TO PROCESSED imapSession.close() imapSession.logout() except : print ('No attachments were downloaded')